nicolashanout/linux/README.md

 ## Steps

 ## Questions
-3. The rate of exits of different types is not the same between types.
-Some, like exit code 0 (General Protection Exception), occur very frequently, while some others, like exit code X, barely occur at all.
-We also don't expect the rate of exits to be uniform, as some exits are bound to happen more than others.
+3. The rate of exits of different types is not the same between vm operations.
+Some, like exit code 0 (General Protection Exception), occur very frequently, while some others, like exit code 18, barely occur at all.
+We also don't expect the rate of exits to be uniform, as some exits are bound to happen more than others based on the operations in the vm.
 Sample output (exits after Boot):
 ```
 0- 8407, ffff97e0, 0, ffffffff